-To get your tours or activities booked, you need to grow your distribution strategy to get your services in front of the right people.
+One way to grow your booking volume is by growing your distribution strategy to get your services in front of a larger audience.
 This usually involves working with a reseller who relies on a commission to keep their business going.
 But deciding on the amount of commission to pay a reseller can be tricky and calculating it can be confusing.

 Here's our guide to help you set the right commission rate with your resellers.